mikeqin2/ECE470-project/README.md

 - Create the objects (we need to create the grocery models, a grocery shelf, and perhaps a container for the grocery where you grab the grocery from).
 - Spawn objects (refer to the lab2 document sent in the email).
 - Grab the objects (refer to lab2 code)

+## To Run the Codes
+- Clone a local repo on your VM.
+Follow the instructions on downloading the VM at https://uofi.app.box.com/s/3sqaarqs2zuniultzyc0ztz7yg4cn25h.
+There should also be an email sent out on this.
+- When you clone the repo the local repo name will be "ECE470-project".
+Remember to change it to "project", otherwise when you ```catkin_make``` it won't be able to recognize the path.
+- Instead of ```rosrun lab2pkg_py lab2_exec.py```, do ```rosrun grocery_py grocery_exec.py``` to run the program.